ilyasbelfar/ilyasbelfar/README.md

 <p align="center">
-💻 In my day-to-day work, I specialize in developing robust, feature-rich applications using the MERN stack (MongoDB, Express, React, and Node.js).
+💻 In my day-to-day work, I specialize in developing robust, feature-rich applications using the MERN stack (MongoDB, Express, React, and Node.js) + NextJS.
 Whether it's building RESTful APIs, crafting complex user interfaces, or optimizing database performance, I'm always looking for ways to improve the quality and efficiency of my code.
 </p>
 <p align="center">
 🚀 When I'm not writing code, I love diving into the world of DevOps and exploring the latest tools and technologies for automating software development and deployment.
 From containerization and orchestration with Docker and Kubernetes to CI/CD pipelines with Jenkins and GitLab, I'm always seeking out new ways to streamline my workflows and improve my team's productivity.
 </p>
 <p align="center">
-🌟 If you're interested in collaborating on a MERN stack project or discussing DevOps best practices, feel free to drop me a message!
+🌟 If you're interested in collaborating on a MERN stack/NextJS project or discussing DevOps best practices, feel free to drop me a message!
 I'm always eager to connect with like-minded developers and explore new opportunities for growth and learning.
 </p>